Welcome to HTBasic 2021

 HP Style Basic for Engineers

-- Built-in syntax for controlling GPIO, GPIB, and data acquisition cards from companies like National Instruments, Agilent, Keysight, Keithley, Ines…
+- Built-in syntax for controlling LXI, GPIB, GPIO, and data acquisition cards from companies like National Instruments, Agilent, Keysight, Keithley, Ines…

-- COMPLEX numbers, LONG integers, and STATIC variable types together with matrix math, and extensive graphic commands for unparalleled data processing and presentation.
+- COMPLEX, LONG, and STATIC variable types together with matrix math, and extensive graphic commands for unparalleled data processing and presentation.

 - Advanced Math Library includes precompiled signal processing functions like FFTs.